Khushnid/AtlassianHelper/README.md

 ## More
 See also:
-* [Integration Jira](https://github.com/Khushnid/IntergrationJira) - Example project for how to use AtlassianHelper SPM
+* [Integration JIRA](https://github.com/Khushnid/IntergrationJira) - Example project for how to use AtlassianHelper SPM
-* [Jira Key Tutorial](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) - Official atlassian tutorial to get API Key
+* [API Tokens JIRA](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) - Official atlassian tutorial to get API Key